 Wipe down the interior of your windows any time they become smudged or dirty.
 This is typically a monthly task.
 However, you may need to clean more often if you have children or pets.

-Cleaning your exterior windows from time to time can improve their appearance and lengthen their life span.
-A clean window is slightly more energy-efficient, and you can limit your long-term window replacement costs by keeping up with cleaning.
+Cleaning your exterior windows from time to time can improve their appearance and lengthen their lifespan.
+A clean window is slightly more energy-efficient, and you could limit your long-term window replacement costs by keeping up with cleaning.

 Factors Influencing Window Cleaning Frequency